Thidius/Lyapunov-diagram-generator/README.md

 ### Usage

-To generate a Lyapunov diagram, change the parameters and the given reccurence relation of your choice.
-Notice that it's important to also for hand calculate the derivative of the recurrence relation with respect to $x_n$ too.
-Don't also forget to adjust the region of interest for your parameters $r_1$ and $r_2$.
+To generate a Lyapunov diagram, change the parameters and the given reccurence relation `f(x_n,r)` of your choice.
+Notice that it's important to also for hand calculate the derivative of the recurrence relation with respect to $x_n$, `f_prime(x_n,r)` too.
+Don't also forget to adjust the region of interest for your parameters $r_1$ and $r_2$ inside the `lyapunov_diagram` function.
 Thereafter, run the code and enjoy your result.
 In the next section, some examples will be presented to you.

 ## Examples